DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Mastercard Transaction Initiator Indicator

-The following tables should be used for **Mastercard credit and debit** transactions with saved card data (tokenized cards).
-The aim is to identify if the transaction was initiated by the cardholder or by the merchant:
+The following tables apply to Mastercard credit and debit transactions with stored credentials.
+The objective is to identify whether the transaction was initiated by the **cardholder** or by the **e-commerce**:

-* **Cardholder-Initiated Transaction (CIT)**: The transaction is initiated by the cardholder, who provides their payment credentials and agrees with the merchant saving those payment credentials.
+* **Cardholder-Initiated Transaction (CIT)**: the transaction is initiated by the cardholder, who provides their payment credentials and allows them to be stored.
-* **Merchant-Initiated Transaction (MIT)**: The transaction is initiated by the merchant, after an agreement in which the cardholder authorizes the merchant to save and use cardholder account data to initiate one or more transactions in the future (such as recurrent payments or installments, and charges commonly applied by the tourism and hospitality sector).
+* **Merchant-Initiated Transaction (MIT)**: the transaction is initiated by the merchant, after an agreement in which the cardholder authorizes the merchant to save and use the account data to initiate one or more transactions in the future (such as recurrent payments or installments, and charges commonly applied by the tourism and hospitality sector).
 <br/>

 The transaction initiator indicator must be sent in the node `Payment.InitiatedTransactionIndicator`, within parameters `Category` and `Subcategory`.
 Please refer to the following request example and tables for more information: